Best Hypnobirthing Apps in 2026

 ★ 4.7 Paid subscription

 GentleBirth takes a structured, course-based approach to birth preparation.
 It combines hypnobirthing techniques with cognitive behavioral therapy, mindfulness, and sports psychology.
-The app includes a 30-day program that builds skills progressively, which appeals to people who prefer a clear curriculum over picking individual tracks.
+The app includes a 30-day program that builds skills progressively, which suits people who prefer a clear curriculum over choosing individual tracks.

 The trade-off is flexibility and price.
-There is no free tier.
-Everything requires a subscription, and the structured format means you're following their program rather than building your own practice.
-If you like structure and don't mind paying, GentleBirth is excellent.
-If you want to dip in and out of a meditation library, it's less ideal.
+There is no free tier, and the structured format means you are following the program rather than building your own practice.
+If you like step-by-step instruction and do not mind a subscription, GentleBirth is a strong choice.

 What’s good